About the Community Mental Health Masterplan

 • Available drugs are limited to a stipulated drug listing which will be updated and disseminated monthly to your registered email

-• Participating GPs may procure the listed psychiatric drugs from AIC's appointed vendor and pass on the cost savings to their clients with mental health needs
+• Participating GPs may procure the listed psychiatric drugs from AIC's appointed vendor and and pass on the cost savings to your patients with mental health needs

 Please refer to the diagram below for more information on the onboarding process for the Mental Health GP Partners Programme:

-GPs must be part of a Primary Care Network (PCN) in order to participate in the PCN-MH programme.
-If you are currently not part of a PCN and would like to join one, please feel free to reach out to your AIC account manager for more information.
+If you are not currently not enrolled in MHGPP, please feel free to reach out to your AIC account manager for more information.

-If you are keen to participate in the MH GPP/PCN-MH initiative, kindly complete this partnership form and submit it to your PCN HQ or AIC Account Manager.
+If you are keen to participate in the MH GPP, kindly complete this partnership form and submit it to your PCN HQ.

-To better support care professionals in diagnosing and managing patients with mental health needs in the primary care setting, AIC has developed the following suite of resources for GP partners:
+To better support care professionals in diagnosing and managing patients with mental health needs in the primary care setting, AIC has developed a suite of resources for you:

 AIC has developed an extensive range of resources that are available to the public to learn more about mental health, dementia, and caregiving.
 Please feel free to refer your patients and/or their caregivers to any of the following resources: